guyht/Glog/README.md

 Your blog should now be up and running

+# Guido

+[[Giudo](https://github.com/guyht/Guido)] is the default template for Glog.
+It consists of a simplistic layout and a couple of examples to get you going.
+I suggest that you use it as a starting point (i.e. fork it) for your own blog.
+The glog_config.json file contains the Guido repository as a default.

 # The principle

 The blog content is stored in a git repository that has the following structure